DRMPN/ajax-video-transcoder/README.md

 ---
 ## Core features

-1. **Video Transcoding**: Converts WebM video files to MP4 format using FFmpeg, providing a core functionality of the application.
+1. **Video Transcoding**: Converts WebM video files to MP4 format using FFmpeg, providing the core functionality of the application.
 2. **User Authentication**: Implements user registration and login with password hashing to secure access to the transcoding service.
 3. **File Upload Handling**: Allows users to upload WebM files through a web interface, including file extension validation for security and correct format.
 4. **File Download Functionality**: Enables users to download the converted MP4 video files via the web interface after successful transcoding.
-5. **Secure File Processing**: Utilizes temporary file storage and secure filename handling during the upload and transcoding process to prevent vulnerabilities.
+5. **Secure File Processing**: Utilizes temporary file storage and secure filename handling during upload and transcoding to prevent vulnerabilities.
-6. **Web Interface**: Provides a user-friendly web interface built with Flask for interacting with all application features, including uploading, monitoring, and downloading files.
+6. **Web Interface (Flask)**: Provides a user-friendly web interface built with Flask for interacting with all application features, including uploading, monitoring, and downloading files.

 ---